 Two applications most of us have installed on our Windows computers and which need to be updated very frequently are Flash and Java.
-Java is basically a technique used to create animated or interactive web content.
-So in order to be able to see such content, we need to install Java.
-When you install Java in Internet Explorer, it is enabled by default and configured with safety settings at their highest level.
+Java is a technique used to create animated or interactive web content.
+So to see such content, we need to install Java.
+When you install Java, it is enabled by default and configured with safety settings at its highest level.

 Every other day you get to see some report or the other screaming “Security update to address critical vulnerability released“.
 And to be honest most of us don’t really bother to update these Java or Flash – assuming that having the operating system and the antivirus software up-to-date, is good enough!

 Generally speaking, the most effective measure against these vulnerabilities is keeping your Java updated at all times.
 The other options are, to disable Java – or not install it at all!

 Just a few days back, another such critical vulnerability was made public.
-This vulnerability affected Java 7.06 and earlier.
 More details on this can be had at Oracle.com.
 Java yesterday released an update that addresses this vulnerability and you can now download the update from here.

 To do this open Control Panel > Java > Java Runtime Environment Settings > Java tab > View > Uncheck the Enabled check box to disable Java.
 I do not have Java installed, but I suppose you can disable or remove it from Manage add-ons or plugins in your browser too.
 More on that here.

 It may also be necessary to remove older versions of Java that are still present.
-Keeping old and unsecure versions of Java on your system presents a serious security risk.
+Keeping old and insecure versions of Java on your system presents a serious security risk.
 You can do so via the Control Panel or use JavaRa.

-KB2751647 tells you how to completely disable the Java web plug-in in Internet Explorer.
+KB2751647 tells you how to disable the Java web plug-in in Internet Explorer completely.
 If you wish, you can download and use this registry fix to disable Java – we have created it based on the KB article.

 Remove Java completely